One pot Chicken Tikka Masala Recipe!

 - red chili powder

-In a wide bottom pan heat 3 tbsp of oil on medium/high heat.
+- In a wide bottom pan heat 3 tablespoon of oil on medium/high heat.

-In the same pan you cooked the chicken in, add 3 tbsp of butter.
+- In the same pan you cooked the chicken in, add 3 tablespoon of butter.

-Add 1 tbsp of grated ginger and 1 tbsp of grated garlic to the pan and cook for about 10 seconds.
+- Add 1 tablespoon of grated ginger and 1 tablespoon of grated garlic to the pan and cook for about 10 seconds.